How to Get to the Life You Want Without Being a Superhero.

 Eleanor Roosevelt famously said "Do one thing every day that scares you."
 It's great advice.
 But it's also terrifying, and non-specific.
 What one thing?
 How scary?
 Should there be snakes?
 I hate snakes!

-Mark Manson beautifully argues that the key is to realize that your emotions aren’t real, that you will survive them, and that your actions are what really shape your life.
+Pretty awful human being Mark Manson (who I won't link to) argues that the key is to realize that your emotions aren't real, that you will survive them, and that your actions are what really shape your life.
 It too, is brilliant advice.
-But if you’re driven by your heart, like me, that argument, beautiful as it is, never makes it past your heart into action.
+But if you're driven by your heart, like me, that argument, beautiful as it is, never makes it past your heart into action.

 But here I am, living in Thailand, picking the language up on the fly, and loving it.
 Somehow, I've done it.
 How did I do it?